The material provided on the 211 eLibrary is for informational purposes only. It is not intended to be and should not be construed as legal advice.

 ELDER ABUSE UNDER CONNECTICUT LAW

-Under Connecticut law (CGS § 17b-450-452) elder abuse includes, but is not limited to, the willful infliction of physical pain, injury or mental anguish, or the willful deprivation by a caretaker of services which are necessary to maintain physical and mental health.
-Elder abuse also includes neglect, exploitation, and/or abandonment of an elderly (ages 60+) person (see CGS § 17b-451 for definitions of those terms).
+Under Connecticut law (CGS §§ 17a-412) and (CCGS 17b-450) elder abuse includes, but is not limited to, the willful infliction of physical pain, injury or mental anguish, or the willful deprivation by a caretaker of services which are necessary to maintain physical and mental health.
+Elder abuse also includes neglect, exploitation, and/or abandonment of an elderly (ages 60+) person.
 When the Commissioner of Social Services receives a report that an elderly person has been abused, neglected, exploited or abandoned, or is in need of protective services, he or she orders an evaluation of the situation and the condition of the elderly person.
 A written evaluation includes recommended actions and a determination of whether protective services are needed.
 The person who reported the elderly abuse will be notified of the findings, upon request.

 The list of mandated reporters is very similar to that for child abuse and neglect.
-Included are:
+Included are, but not all inclusive:

 People who are not mandated to report, but who suspect abuse, neglect, exploitation or abandonment of an older adult are encouraged, but not required by law, to also report to DSS Protective Services for the Elderly (PSE).

 TO FIND PROVIDERS IN CONNECTICUT’S COMMUNITY RESOURCES DATABASE:

 Search by program name: Protective Services for the Elderly (PSE)